azurebigcompute/Recipes/Azure Batch/CustomImages/CustomImagePython.md

 azure-mgmt-batch==4.1.0
 azure-mgmt-batchai==0.2.0
 ```
 If not, then do:
 ```
 $ pip install –upgrade azure-batch
 ```
 and check again.

 ## Step 1: Gather the Keys and Configuration

-Before we start, we need to first gather together all of the information necessary to have our python script authenticate and communicate with all of the batch features.
+Before we start, we need to first gather together all of the information necessary to have <a href="https://github.com/azurebigcompute/Recipes/blob/master/Azure%20Batch/CustomImages/custompoolexample.py">our example python script</a> authenticate and communicate with all of the batch features.
 This is a bit tedious, but generally you will need to do this the first time, and after that just cut & paste the values into your various scripts.

 You will notice a section at the top of the python script:
 ```
 _BATCH_ACCOUNT_NAME = 'mikebatchwe'
 _BATCH_ACCOUNT_KEY = 'XXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXX=='